mcneel/developer.rhino3d.com/_guide_topics/rhinoscript/scripting_methods_for_rdk.md

 **Returns:** Boolean True or false indicating success or failure.
 NULL in error conditions.

 `ContentDestroyChildContent(strContentInstanceID, strPlugIn)`
-Unlink and destroy all child contents belonging to the specified plug-in.
+Unlink and destroy all child contents belonging to the specified plugin.

 **Parameters:** strContentInstanceID = Required.
 String.
 The identifier of the content. strPlugIn = Required.
 String.
 The identifier of the plug-In.